 Covered Outpatient Drug (COD): The category of drugs for which manufacturers must give 340B discounts to covered entities under the 340B program.
 The 340B statute defines “covered outpatient drug” by referencing the definition found in the Medicaid rebate statute at section 1927(k) of the Social Security Act (codified at 42 U.S.C. § 1396r-8(k)).

 Dispensing Fee: The charge for the professional services provided by a pharmacist when dispensing a prescription, including overhead expenses and profit.
 Medicaid and most direct-pay prescription drug insurance plans use dispensing fees to pay pharmacists for their dispensing activities and other professional services.
 Dispensing fees do not include any payment for the actual drugs being dispensed.
 Effective April 1, 2017, state Medicaid agencies must pay a “professional” dispensing fee based on the pharmacist’s professional services and costs to dispense the drug product to a Medicaid beneficiary.
 This new requirement was established in the CMS COD rule and can be found at 42 C.F.R. § 447.578(d).
-“Professional dispensing fee” is defined at 42 C.F.R. § 447.502 to include the pharmacist’s time in checking the computer for information about an individuals’ coverage, performing drug utilization review and preferred drug list review activities, measurement or mixing of the covered outpatient drug, filling the container, beneficiary counseling, physically providing the completed prescription to the Medicaid beneficiary, delivery, special packaging, and overhead associated with maintaining the facility and equipment necessary to operate the pharmacy.
-CMS acknowledged in the rule that 340B covered entities have unique circumstances that may warrant a different professional dispensing fee than for non-340B providers (81 Fed.
+“Professional dispensing fee” (PDF) is defined at 42 C.F.R. § 447.502 to include the pharmacist’s time in checking the computer for information about an individuals’ coverage, performing drug utilization review and preferred drug list review activities, measurement or mixing of the COD, filling the container, beneficiary counseling, physically providing the completed prescription to the Medicaid beneficiary, delivery, special packaging, and overhead associated with maintaining the facility and equipment necessary to operate the pharmacy.
+CMS acknowledged in the rule that 340B covered entities have unique circumstances that may warrant a different PDF than for non-340B providers (81 Fed.
 Reg.
 5171, 5317 (Feb.
 1, 2016)).

 Drug Repackager: A business that takes drugs out of their original manufacturer stock bottles and puts them into new packaging.
 Some repackagers specialize in “pre-packed” drugs; these are small quantities of drugs that are ready to dispense, either in bottles or unit-of-use packaging, with pre-printed labels.